RaCalNet: Radar Calibration Network for Sparse-Supervised Metric Depth Estimation: Experiments

 \subsection{Datasets}

-1) ZJU-4DRadarCam Dataset~\cite{Radarcam2024}: We first evaluate our method on this public dataset, which was collected using a ground robotic platform equipped with an Oculii's EAGLE 4D radar, a RealSense D455 camera, and a RoboSense M1 LiDAR sensor.
-It primarily covers diverse driving scenarios in both urban and off-road environments.
-The dataset contains 33,409 synchronized radar-camera keyframes, with 29,312 frames designated for training and validation, and 4,097 frames reserved for testing.
+1) ZJU-4DRadarCam Dataset~\cite{Radarcam2024}: This public dataset was collected using a ground robotic platform equipped with an Oculii EAGLE 4D radar, a RealSense D455 camera, and a RoboSense M1 LiDAR.
+It includes 33,409 synchronized radar-camera keyframes, with 29,312 used for training and validation, and 4,097 reserved for testing.
+The dataset captures diverse scenes spanning both urban roads and off-road trails.

-2) Real-World Deployment Scenarios: To further validate the generalizability of our approach beyond public datasets, we collected our own proprietary multimodal data in real-world deployment scenarios.
-These were captured using a ground robotic platform equipped with a ZF FRGen21 4D radar, a RealSense D435I camera, and a Livox HAP LiDAR which served as the source of ground truth depth labels (see Fig.~\ref{fig:model}).
-The data was collected primarily in campus environments and consists of 22,423 synchronized radar-camera keyframes, with 20,156 used for training and validation and 2,267 reserved for testing.
+2) Real-World Deployment Scenarios: To further validate the generalizability of our approach, we collected a proprietary multimodal dataset using a different robotic platform equipped with a ZF FRGen21 4D radar, a RealSense D435I camera, and a Livox HAP LiDAR, which provides the ground-truth depth labels (see Fig.~\ref{fig:model}).
+Compared to the ZJU setup, this platform features different radar characteristics (e.g., field of view) and a LiDAR sensor with a unique scanning pattern.
+The dataset consists of 22,423 synchronized keyframes, primarily collected in campus navigation scenarios that emphasize dynamic pedestrians and varying lighting conditions.
+Among them, 20,156 frames are used for training and validation, and 2,267 for testing.